draft judge roy moore

 Pro-life activists in the Tuscaloosa area state that Bentley has long been outspoken on the right-to-life and has supported local efforts to advocate the right-to-life.

-An Up or Down Vote is Pro Gambling
+An Up or Down Vote in Alabama on Gambling

-How do we get rid of gambling in our state?
+How do we get rid of gambling in Alabama

 Very simple.
 Gambling is prohibited very clearly in the Alabama Constitution.
 There are many Alabama laws prohibiting gambling.
 The chief law enforcement officer, the Attorney General should be pro active in enforcing the laws.
 Because our current Attorney General has failed to take action, the executive branch has come up with the Gambling Task Force, which has enforced gambling laws and shut down gambling operations in most parts of the state.
 Local courts and the Alabama Supreme Court have consistently backed Governor Riley's Gambling Task Force in their efforts to enforce the gambling laws.
 Several of the county District Attorneys have also taken legal action and shut down gambling operations.
 Gambling can be removed is government officials simply have the internal fortitude to do what is right and enforce the law.